 Saren either coughed or nodded.
 Probably the later, for presently he straightened up and removed his helmet too.
-Nihlus searched his face for signs of discomfort or discoloration due to poisoning, but it looked exactly the same as always.
+Nihlus searched his face for signs of discomfort, but it looked exactly the same as always.
 The eyes didn’t, though.
 They were bulging out in a most disconcerting way, as if Saren was still trying to hold his breath in, or keep the foul air out.

 Instead of answering, Saren let out a stifled chuckle through his nose, then became his serious self again faster than Nihlus could say sex.
 He took a step back in surprise.
 He had known Saren for how long now?
-More than a year?
+Close to a year?
 And yet he had never, ever, seen him laugh.
-For a moment he wasn’t sure that was really what he saw; it happened so quickly, he could have been wrong, perhaps it was just another cough and he’d wishfully misinterpreted it as…
+For a moment he wasn’t sure that was really what he saw; it happened so quickly, he could have been wrong, perhaps it was just another cough and—

-But then it happened again!
-Saren shook with laughter, holding in the sound, but his mandibles flared out wide and he covered his mouth, the metallic eyes positively perplexed.
-A stray instinct made Nihlus mimic the movement and he too covered his mouth, which was probably gaping anyway.
-Saren attempted to censure the reaction with a frown, but it dissolved as another fit of silent laughter shook his wide chest.
+It happened again!
+Saren shook with laughter, holding in the sound, but his mandibles flared out wide and he covered his mouth, his stare perplexed.
+Some strange instinct made Nihlus mimic the movement and he too covered his mouth, which was probably gaping anyway.
+Saren attempted to censure the reaction with a frown, but it dissolved as another fit of silent laughter shook his wide frame.

 “What is it?”
 Nihlus said.
-He couldn’t stop himself from smiling along.
+He couldn’t stop himself for smiling along.
 “What’s funny?”

-Saren barely managed to shake his head for “nothing; nothing at all” before a new wave hit him and at first he looked like he’d burst, holding it all back behind the firmly clutched jaw, but then the spasms won and he started laughing in earnest.
-It was a hissy sort of hee-hee-hee-hee, short and violent outbursts on a voiceless breath, and before long, Saren was cradling his stomach with his right arm, the left still clutching the railing.
-Nihlus laughed a bit too, though in truth it wasn’t really funny.
+Saren barely managed to shake his head for, nothing; nothing at all, before a new wave hit him.
+At first, he looked like he’d burst, holding it all back behind the firmly clutched jaw, but then the spasms won and he started laughing in earnest.
+It was a hissy sort of hee-hee-hee-hee, short and violent outbursts on a voiceless breath, and before long, Saren cradled his waist with his right arm, the left still clutching the railing.
+Nihlus laughed a bit too, uncertainly.
 Something was clearly wrong.

 Laughing turned into coughing, and Saren lifted up a bit, supporting his weight with arms on his knees.
-“Can’t… stop… laughing,” he breathed, coughed, then the laughter bore down on him once more.
-Each time the spasms seemed more violent and soon he fell on his knees, desperate inhales and ragged exhales sounding more and more akin to crying.
-Nihlus knelt by him and placed a hand on his shoulder again, perhaps it would help to steady him.
-This time Saren didn’t brush the hand away, but it was entirely possible he simply didn’t notice, or maybe he didn’t have the strength to do anything about it.
-Nihlus stole a sneak peak at his eyes, and was alarmed to see they became bloodshot and unfocused.
+“Can’t… stop… laughing,” he wheezed, coughed, then the laughter bore down on him once more.
+Each time the spasms seemed more violent and soon he fell on his knees, desperate inhales and ragged exhales sounding more and more like weeping.
+Nihlus knelt by his side and placed a hand on his shoulder again, hoping to steady him.
+Their glances met.
+Saren’s eyes had become bloodshot and unfocused.

-The laughter turned into painful hissing and more coughing, but somewhere in the midst of it, Saren shook his head and wheezed out a word; it took Nihlus a second to process it.
-It was, stims.
+The laughter turned into painful hissing and more coughing, but somewhere in the midst of it, Saren shook his head and gasped out a word.
+Stims.

 “You want me to give you a shot of stims?”

-Somehow this triggered another episode, laughing and coughing mixing into what looked like suffocating, and Saren rolled over to the side, squirming on the metal floor and clutching his stomach in a desperate embrace.
+This triggered another episode.
+Laughter and coughing mixed into what looked like suffocating, and Saren rolled over to the side, squirming on the metal floor and clutching his stomach in a desperate embrace.
 Nihlus started to panic.
 “Stims?
 Is that what you said?
 I don’t dare do it if you don’t confirm.
 What the fuck could the stims do, of all things?”

 “Do it!”
-Saren hissed, rolled up in a fetal position and slipped into a seizure of violent laughing and coughing.
+Saren hissed, then slipped into a violent seizure.

-“Shit,” said Nihlus, drawing closer.
+“Shit,” Nihlus said.
 “Shit, shit, shit.”
 He brought up his omni and set up remote control of Saren’s through their emergency channel, then configured the dosage in a series of all too familiar motions.
-“Shit,” he concluded, and confirmed the command.
+He confirmed the command.

 He sat back then, to watch for a reaction and pray.
-A tired aftershock of laughter went through Saren’s body, his silver features trembling.
+A tired aftershock of laughter went through Saren’s body, his silver features trembling under the sheen of sweat and tears.
 Then another.
 He looked like he was dying.
 But then the third shock inspired his exhausted body into motion and he scrambled up on all fours in order to vomit.

-“Shit,” Nihlus repeated.
-He leaned over and held Saren’s forehead, marginally aware of how sweaty and slippery it was under his glove.
-A fountain of yellowish liquid came out and seeped through the gaps in the grated floor, leaving little but the smell of acid behind.
+“Shit!”
+Nihlus scrambled closer and held Saren’s slippery forehead.
+A fountain of yellow liquid came out and seeped through the gaps in the grated floor, leaving little but the smell of acid behind.
 There were next to no solid pieces and Nihlus thanked the Spirits for small favors.
 If not for the gruesomeness of the entire situation, the weight of Saren’s head in his hand could have almost been pleasant.
-A small, likely unintended act of trust.
+A small, stolen, token of intimacy.

 “Water,” Saren said and sat back on his heels.

-Nihlus handed him the flask from a slot on his back.
+Nihlus handed him the flask from a slot on his belt.
 He started to warn Saren not to take too much, but Saren only took a sip, gurgled and spat out.
 Then swallowed another.
-His back was heaving with labored breathing.
+His shoulders heaved with labored breathing.